 The PDA can be inserted and removed at anytime with the power on, and a user application must be prepared to handle this situation.
-When a card is inserted, the libmcx functions McxCardType(), followed by McxSync(), can be called to check for the presence of and identify a PDA or Memory Card.
+When a card is inserted, the libmax functions MaxCardType(), followed by McxSync(), can be called to check for the presence of and identify a PDA or Memory Card.

-If the value of result from McxSync() is McxErrNoCard, then no card (neither PDA nor Memory Card) is present.
-A result value of McxErrInvalid means that some card is connected to the Memory Card connector but a communications failure has occurred. result values of either McxErrSuccess or McxErrNewCard mean that a PDA was detected.
-For McxExecFlag() only, even if a Memory Card is inserted in addition to a PDA, a subsequent call to McxSync() will return McxErrSuccess or McxErrNewCard.
+If the value of \result from McxSync() is McxErrNoCard, then no card (neither PDA nor Memory Card) is present.
+A \result value of McxErrInvalid means that some card is connected to the Memory Card connector but a communications failure has occurred. \result values of either McxErrSuccess or McxErrNewCard mean that a PDA was detected.
+For McxExecFlag() only, if a PDA or a Memory Card is inserted, a subsequent call to McxSync() will return McxErrSuccess or McxErrNewCard.
+Therefore, McxExecFlag() cannot be used to distinguish a PDA from a Memory Card.